 For additional guidance or to discuss your case with a criminal defense lawyer, we invite you to contact our law offices at the Shouse Law Group.
 Our attorneys provide both free consultations/case evaluations and legal advice you can trust.

-Our lawyers also represent clients throughout California State, including those in Los Angeles, Orange County, and San Diego.
+Our lawyers represent clients throughout jurisdictions in California, including Los Angeles, Orange County, and San Diego.

-- Department of Justice – money laundering and asset recovery
+- Department of Justice (justice.gov) – money laundering and asset recovery

 - Department of the Treasury – money laundering